April 5, 2004 -- When the doctor says "Alzheimer's disease," it's usually the first question patients and family members ask: "How long have we got?"

 The Long and Short of Alzheimer's Survival

 Larson's team found that several factors predict Alzheimer's-disease survival:

 - Women with Alzheimer's disease live longer than men with Alzheimer's disease.

 - Wandering behavior predicts shorter survival.

 - Involuntary loss of urine predicts shorter survival.

 - A poor score on tests of mental status predicts shorter survival.

-- A rapid mental decline in the first year after diagnosis predicts shorter
+- A rapid mental decline in the first year after diagnosis predicts shorter survival.

 - Pre-existing heart disease or diabetes predicts shorter survival.